 Freel Library believes unequivocally that Black lives matter.
-We add our voices to those condemning the continued killings of Black individuals by police and mourning the lives lost: Ahmaud Arbery, George Floyd, David McAtee, Breonna Taylor, and too many others.
+We add our voices to those condemning the continued shooting and killing of Black individuals by police and mourning the lives shattered and lost: Ahmaud Arbery, George Floyd, David McAtee, Breonna Taylor, Jacob Blake, and too many others.

 The library also acknowledges the insidious effects of the racism that pervades the daily lives of people of color in the United States.
 It is incumbent upon those who do not live with it every day to learn to recognize and name racism in its many forms and work to undo it.
 Books are a start, but they are not a substitute for difficult conversations and concrete action.
 Being nice is a start, but politeness does not necessarily imply understanding or true inclusivity.

 We will work continuously toward creating an antiracist library that is worthy of MCLA's diverse and dynamic community.
 Steps in this direction include:

 Seeking out, listening to, and inviting accountability from students, staff, and faculty of color; incorporating what we learn into library services, collections, facilities, and policies